Text book information is available at the bookstore's website.

 If a student officially withdraws from Hamline Law during the fall semester, the amount of tuition owed is calculated from the date of record of withdrawal or leave, not from the date the student ceases to attend class.
 If the official withdrawal takes place within the first 10 business days of class for students enrolled in the weekday program or the first two weekends for students enrolled in the weekend program, no tuition is owed.
 Subsequently, tuition owed will be calculated daily on an increasing scale based on the percentage of the days in the term before the official withdrawal date.
 The above process is also used to calculate the refund due to a student who drops from full-time (12-16 credits) to part-time status (8-11 credits).
 Please see the academic calendar for add/drop dates.
 Students who withdraw after 60 percent of the term has passed will be responsible for all tuition charges.

-Student eligible for VA benefits should contact the VA Certifying Official at 651-523-3000 or email@example.com.
+Students eligible for VA benefits should contact the financial aid office, at 651-523-3000 or firstname.lastname@example.org.

 Hamline University does not discriminate on the basis of race, color, gender, ethnic background, national origin, sexual orientation, marital or parental status, disability, religion, age, or veteran status in its employment or educational opportunities.